By Mark Connelly Updated: 12 September 2020

 "It's going to be OK."; "I can't fight it, I may as well prepare for it."

-As people realise that fighting the change is not going to make it go away they move into a stage of acceptance.
+As people realize that fighting the change is not going to make it go away they move into a stage of acceptance.

 This can be a creative space as it forces people to explore and look for new possibilities.
 People tell me that they learn lots about themselves, and it's always good to acknowledge the bravery that acceptance takes.